Solutions to Head on IoT Security Challenges

 IoT hardware issues: Many advanced companies have started making security amendments to their smart devices.
-As IoT attracts masses it stirs many security issues and makes smart devices vulnerable to cyberattacks.
+As IoT attracts masses it stirs many security issues and makes smart devices vulnerable to cyber attacks.

 The chips companies use to secure devices increase their manufacturing costs.
-Also, the complex designs need more battery power.
+Also, complex designs need more battery power.
 And secured devices will not be affordable to everyone.
 Safe and secure hardware with cost-efficient solutions can make IoT devices approachable to everyone.

-Data storage: Data can be stored online but backing them up face a great deal.
+Data storage: Data can be stored online but backing them up to face a great deal.
 The sources where data is backed up should be the safest to avoid stealing by intruders.
 Using hardcore passwords in the devices and enabling two-way authentication can tackle the issue.

 Big Data: Blessing or a Boon?